shrushtiimehta/neuro-san-studio/docs/examples/banking_ops.md

 The **Banking Operations & Compliance Assistant** is a hierarchically organized multi-agent system that simulates a full-spectrum banking support framework across account servicing, fraud detection, credit underwriting, wealth management, and investment advisory.
+Specialized agents coordinate to deliver precise, compliant, and context-aware outputs across banking functions.
 The system currently operates in demo mode and can be grounded in real data and systems as needed.

 ---